ivozandhuis/ead2rico/README.md

 ## Status
 Not all elements are implemented yet, especially the difficult but important mixed-content elements (inline, names) need attention.

-## Background
+## Acknowledgement
-I did a first implementation for the Amsterdam City Archives, and am developping this now for the Finding Aids of the International Institute of Social History (Amsterdam).
+Part of this work was commissioned and paid for by:
+* Amsterdam City Archives
+* International Institute of Social History (Amsterdam)